Denver Police Encryption: When the Mile High City Went Dark

 The decision came despite Colorado passing HB21-1250 in 2021—the nation's first statewide law requiring agencies with encrypted systems to create media access policies.
 The law was meant to preserve transparency.
 Instead, Denver and its neighbors implemented encryption anyway, with media access policies that exist largely on paper.

-The Denver metro area—home to nearly 3 million people—went from fully transparent police communications to almost complete secrecy in less than two years.
+The Denver metro area, home to nearly 3 million people, went from open police communications to near-total secrecy in under two years.

 The Marshall Fire: When Information Mattered Most

-On December 30, 2021, the Marshall Fire tore through Boulder County, becoming Colorado's most destructive wildfire in history.
-Wind gusts up to 100 mph drove flames across grasslands into suburban neighborhoods.
-Over 1,000 homes were destroyed.
-More than 35,000 people evacuated—many with only minutes of warning.
+On December 30, 2021, the Marshall Fire tore through Boulder County, becoming Colorado's most destructive wildfire on record.
+Wind gusts up to 100 mph pushed flames across grasslands into suburban neighborhoods.
+Over 1,000 homes burned.
+More than 35,000 people evacuated, many with only minutes of warning.

-During the chaos, residents scrambled for information.
-Official channels were overwhelmed.
-Evacuation zone boundaries changed rapidly.
-Families separated in the confusion searched desperately for updates.
+Residents scrambled for information as official channels were overwhelmed.
+Evacuation zone boundaries shifted rapidly.
+Families who had been separated in the confusion had nowhere to turn for updates.

-While the Marshall Fire primarily affected Boulder County (where some agencies remained unencrypted), it exposed the regional coordination problems that encryption creates.
-Mutual aid between encrypted and unencrypted agencies became complicated.
-Journalists covering the fire couldn't monitor Denver-area resources being deployed.
+The Marshall Fire primarily hit Boulder County, where some agencies were still unencrypted.
+But it exposed the coordination problems that arise when encrypted and unencrypted agencies work together on mutual aid.
+Journalists covering the fire could not monitor Denver-area resources being deployed.

-• Information vacuum: No way to know what police are doing or saying
+- No way to know what police are doing or saying on the scene

-The Highland Park shooting demonstrated how open scanner access helps communities during active threats.
-In Denver, that lifeline is now cut off.
+The Highland Park shooting showed what open scanner access means during an active threat.
+Denver cut that off.

 Impact on Local Journalism

-Colorado's HB21-1250 was supposed to address this by requiring media access policies.
-In practice, the policies have proven difficult to implement.
-As of 2026, no major Denver news organization has real-time, unfiltered access to police radio despite the law's requirements.
+HB21-1250 was supposed to protect press access.
+As of 2026, no major Denver news organization has functional real-time access to police radio, despite the law's requirements.

 The Unencrypted Comparison: Boulder, Fort Collins, and Beyond